NASAWorldWind/WorldWindServerKit/README.md

 ## Building

-The Server Kit uses [Apache Maven](http://maven.apache.org/) for a build system.
+The WWSK uses [Apache Maven](http://maven.apache.org/) for a build system.
 To build GeoServer and its dependencies run maven from the root of the WWSK repository.
+Example:

     $ mvn clean install

 ## Running

 ### Option 1.
 Deploy the WAR file
-Deploy the worldwind-geoserver.war file (found in the worldwind-geoserver/target folder) to your preferred servlet container, e.g., Apache Tomcat.
-Then point your browser to the wwgs web context on your server.
+Deploy the *worldwind-geoserver.war* file (found in the *worldwind-geoserver/target* folder) to your preferred servlet container, e.g., Apache Tomcat.
+Then point your browser to the *wwgs* web context on your server.

 ### Option 2.
 Run in NetBeans
-Simply invoke "Run" on the WorldWind GeoServer Application module (worldwind-geoserver) and NetBeans will automatically deploy the war file to your configured application server and launch your browser (typically http://localhost:8084/wwgs/index.html).
+Simply invoke "Run" on the *WorldWind GeoServer Application* module (*worldwind-geoserver*) and NetBeans will automatically deploy the war file to your configured application server and launch your browser (typically http://localhost:8084/wwgs/index.html).

 ### Option 3.
 Run in Jetty
-Run the preconfigured jetty-maven-plugin from the root of the WorldWind GeoServer Application module (worldwind-geoserver).
+Run the preconfigured *jetty-maven-plugin* with maven from the root of the *WorldWind GeoServer Application* module (*worldwind-geoserver*).
 Example:

     $ mvn jetty:run